sultanadika/football-shop/README.md

 1. Rigid fields
-Only supports username + password by default. must be extend inorder to login with email/phone number
+Only supports username + password by default.
+Must be extend inorder to login with email/phone number

 2. Basic UI
 No styling — it just provides form fields.
 You must customize the HTML rendering.

-3.Limited error messages
+ 3. Limited error messages
 Default messages are generic (“Please enter a correct username and password”).

 4. Coupled to Django’s built-in User model